-Gender Representation
+Gender and Ethnic Representation

-The Board comprises three Directors, two of whom are women, including the Chair, and one man.
+The Board comprises three Directors, two of whom are women, including the Chair who is from an ethnic minority background, and one man.
 The Company has no employees.
-The Board's policy on diversity is set out on page 20.
+The Board's policy on diversity is set out on page 25.